Affordable Afternoon Tea in London: Honest Reviews

-Affordable afternoon tea in London isn’t too hard to find… yet is it worth shelling out more for the experience of a pricier, popular option?
+Affordable afternoon tea in London can be hard to find… yet is it also worth shelling out more for the experience of a pricier, popular option?
 Read on for reviews of some popular afternoon tea options in London, from a range of different places.

 Every time I’m in London, I take it upon myself to sample a popular afternoon tea and compare venue’s various offerings of this delicious treat.
 You can thank me later.

-This should help you with your own planning process.
+This should help you with your own planning.

-And if you’re looking for somewhere to stay whilst gorging yourself silly on tiny desserts and cucumber sandwiches, check out this list of some of the best hostels in London.
+And if you’re looking for somewhere to stay while gorging yourself silly on tiny desserts and cucumber sandwiches, check out this list of some of the best hostels in London.

 “Mad Hatter’s” Afternoon Tea at The Sanderson Hotel